 A Fishing Expo is a large single-day event that usually includes a large number of participants.
-2014 marked the 16th annual Kids Fishing@ expo held at Baker's Lake in Peru, Illinois, in cooperation with the Better Fishing Association (BFA).
+2016 marked the 17th annual Kids Fishing@ expo held at Baker's Lake in Peru, Illinois, in cooperation with the Better Fishing Association (BFA).
 The BFA has a large number of dedicated volunteers that work very hard to make this a successful educational experience.
 At this year's clinic, more than 160 volunteers worked to provide an outstanding experience for more than 800 children and about the same number of adults.
 Teachers at Lincoln School in Sterling, Freeport Jr. High and Rochelle Jr. High along with Outdoor Adventure Fest staff at the Sterling YMCA took more than 1300 youngsters fishing.
-Totals for these programs are shown in Table 4.